Virtualization-projects/rancher-labs-wiki/Rancher-2.x-Development-Overview.md

 # Intention of Document

-Intended audience: developers new to working on rancher or developers not familiar with certain components of rancher.
+Intended audience: developers new to working on rancher or developers not familiar with certain components and concepts of rancher.
 This should be the next step after reading ["Getting Start with Rancher"](https://github.com/rancher/rancher/wiki/Setting-Up-Rancher-2.0-Development-Environment).

 Goal: kickstart development by explaining heavily used rancher concepts/components/constructs.